arcanemachine/vagrant-examples/README.md

 - Install the `vagrant-libvirt` plugin:
   - `vagrant plugin install vagrant-libvirt`

-- Start a vagrant environment:
+- Start a Vagrant environment:
   - `vagrant init debian/bullseye64`
   - `vagrant up --provider=libvirt`
   - `vagrant ssh`

+- Stop the Vagrent VM when you are done: `vagrant halt`

 - When you are finished, destroy the Vagrant environment:
   - `vagrant destroy`